Jayme Tiomno

 Jayme Tiomno (April 16, 1920 in Rio de Janeiro - January 12, 2011 in Rio de Janeiro) was a Brazilian experimental and theoretical physicist with interests in particle physics and general relativity.
 He was member of the Brazilian Academy of Sciences and a recipient of the Brazilian Order of Scientific Merit.
 He was the son of Jewish Russian immigrants.

 He was a founder of the CBPF - Centro Brasileiro de Pesquisas Físicas (Brazilian Center of Physics Research) and one responsible for the creation of the Brazilian Physical Society.
+In 1965, invited by Darcy Ribeiro, he became professor at the University of Brasília, but was later mandatorily retired by the military regime.